 |Salomon Speedcross 5||$130||All-around/rugged trails||1 lb.
 6.6 oz.||Moderate||10mm|

 La Sportiva’s Bushido II is another rugged terrain-focused trail runner worth considering.
-Like the Norvan VT, the Bushido is most at home in the mountains with a semi-stiff platform, excellent trail feel, and burly lugs for crossing challenging ground.
-Neither shoe is ideal if you prefer a lot of isolation from harsh impacts or spend most of your time on smooth paths, but for those who frequent rough and rowdy trails, both are capable options.
-In the end, the Bushido is the better all-rounder (and will save you a significant $40), but the Norvan VT is more purpose-built and pulls ahead on routes that involve a lot of scrambling.
+Like the Norvan VT, the Bushido is most at home in the mountains with a semi-stiff platform, excellent feel on the trail, and burly lugs for crossing challenging ground.
+It’s also the lighter option by around 4 ounces, although this is largely due to the lack of climbing platform, which makes the Norvan the clear winner when it comes to grip on technical rock.
+Importantly, neither shoe is ideal if you prefer a lot of isolation from harsh impacts or spend most of your time on smooth paths.
+But for those who frequent rough and rowdy trails, both are very capable options.
+In the end, the Bushido is the better all-rounder and will save you a significant $40, but the Norvan VT is more purpose-built and pulls ahead on routes that involve a lot of scrambling.

 Salomon has been in the trail running game for a long time, and the Speedcross 5 is an intriguing alternative to the Norvan VT 2.
 The most notable feature on the Speedcross is its 6-millimeter, arrow-shaped lugs, which provide impressive grip over soft ground like dirt, mud, and snow.
 Like the Norvan, the Salomon has a performance-oriented (read: narrower) fit that won’t work for every foot shape, but its thick midsole and supportive upper make it a capable companion in the mountains.
 The Speedcross’ taller stack height can feel tippy on tricky sections of trail, so it can’t keep up on rocky and really tricky and steep sections.
 But like the Bushido above, it’s the more versatile design and saves you a significant $40 compared with the Norvan.